 Bacterial contamination is one of the most common water quality problems in private water wells and springs.
 A recent survey of 450 private wells in Pennsylvania found that about 35 percent contained coliform bacteria.
 Past studies have shown that springs are even more susceptible to bacterial contamination.
 These bacteria are a potential problem because they may cause serious gastrointestinal illnesses.
-For more detailed information on coliform bacteria consult Water Facts #13: Coliform Bacteria in Drinking Water.
+For more detailed information on coliform bacteria consult Coliform Bacteria in Drinking Water.

 Homeowners often assume that a positive test for coliform bacteria in their well or spring indicates a contamination problem that must be treated continuously with a disinfection treatment system such as ultraviolet light or chlorination.
 However, some positive bacteria tests are the result of a less serious, one-time contamination incident.
 For example, bacteria may be introduced when a new submersible pump is installed in a well or from surface runoff during an unusually heavy rainfall.
 Shock chlorination is a simple and inexpensive process that can be used to disinfect water supplies that have been contaminated as a result of these one-time contamination incidents.

 When to Shock Chlorinate Your Well or Spring

-After construction of a new well (many well drillers do this as a standard practice)
+- After construction of a new well (many well drillers do this as a standard practice)

-After working on an existing well or installing a new submersible pump
+- After working on an existing well or installing a new submersible pump

-After receiving a positive water test report for coliform bacteria
+- After receiving a positive water test report for coliform bacteria

-Disinfection Procedure for Springs
+Disinfection of Springs

 Shock chlorination of springs is difficult and rarely successful because the water often runs through the spring box too quickly to provide adequate contact with the chlorine to kill bacteria.
 Disinfection of the spring box should not be attempted if the spring overflow (the water that does not enter the house) enters a stream, pond, or wetland area where high chlorine water may cause environmental damage especially a fish kill.